Ex Vivo Lung Perfusion (EVLP)

 Use of EVLP to rehabilitate donor lungs for transplantation

-PI: Irving Kron, MD
+PI: Irving Kron, MD and Victor Laubach, PhD

 In 2001, the first human lung transplant from a non-heart beating donor (NHBD) after a failed resuscitation was reported.
 In this case, the lung was perfused ex vivo with an extracellular colloid solution called Steen solution™, which reproduces physiologic conditions for support of donor lungs.
 This technique, known as ex vivo lung perfusion (EVLP), has been used for both assessment and reconditioning of marginal donor lungs.